-Cult-favorite Swedish dishcloths are down to the lowest price we've ever seen | CNN Underscored
+Cult-favorite Swedish dishcloths are soaking up a sale for one day only | CNN Underscored

 When we tested out the Swedish dishcloths for ourselves, we found them to be wildly absorbent (you can see them in action here) and extremely versatile — in addition to becoming a kitchen staple, our reviewer found uses for them in the car and with pets, kids and more.

-Read more about them in our full review here and be sure to shop before the price goes back up.
+Read more about them in our full review here and be sure to shop before the price goes back up tomorrow.